-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary - If you are enrolled in a Federal Employees Dental/Vision Insurance Program (FEDVIP) Dental Plan, your FEHB Plan will be First/Primary payor of any Benefit payments and your FEDVIP Plan is secondary to your FEHB Plan.
-See Section 9 Coordinating benefits with Medicare and other coverage. - We have no calendar year deductible. - Be sure to read Section 4, Your cost for covered services, for valuable information about how cost-sharing works.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary - If you are enrolled in a Federal Employee Dental Vision Insurance Program (FEDVIP) Dental Plan, your FEHB Plan will be primary payor of any Benefit payments and your FEDVIP Plan is secondary to your FEHB Plan.
+See Section 9, Coordinating benefits with Medicare and other coverage. - Plan dentists must provide or arrange your care. - We cover hospitalization for dental procedures only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient.
+See Section 5(c) for inpatient hospital benefits.
+We do not cover the dental procedure unless it is described below. - Be sure to read Section 4, Your cost for covered services, for valuable information about how costsharing works.
 Also, read Section 9 about coordinating benefits with other coverage, including with Medicare.

-Benefit Description Accidental injury benefit You Pay High Option We cover restorative services and supplies necessary to promptly repair (but not replace) sound natural teeth.
+Benefit Desription You Pay Accidental injury benefit High Option Standard Option We cover restorative services and supplies necessary to promptly repair (but not replace) sound natural teeth.
 The need for these services must result from an accidental injury.
-Nothing Dental benefits High Option We have no other dental benefits.
-All charges
+Nothing Nothing Dental benefits High Option Standard Option We have no other dental benefits.
+All charges All charges